mui/material-ui/docs/pages/blog/2023-mui-values.md

 Put community first underscores our unwavering commitment to anchoring every decision in the best interests of the collective.

-By "community," we refer to both the user base that we serve and the team that propels us forward.
+By "community", we refer to both the user base that we serve and the team that propels us forward.

 The litmus test for any decision at MUI begins with a simple yet profound query: How does this contribute to our community's progress?
 We prioritize the needs and feedback of the community, and invest our efforts toward what will bring the greatest benefit to the greatest number of people.

 Putting community first means also that we consciously forge connections.
 We recognize that deeper mutual understanding fuels collective progress.
 By investing in relationships, we enhance collaboration, foster productive teamwork, and create a work environment that's as enjoyable as it is efficient.

 ### Avoid bureaucracy

 Avoid bureaucracy is all about staying lean, open, and people-first.
 One of the core beliefs we hold at MUI is that people are the best experts on when, where, and how they will do their best work.

 We actively champion this principle by fostering an environment of unparalleled flexibility and autonomy, which serves as a bedrock for sustained excellence.

 Our dedication to shunning bureaucracy manifests in tangible ways—for instance, most of our communications and work are in the open.
 We default to transparency as much as possible.

 We don't over-structure, or add processes or hierarchies where they aren't needed.
 To introduce a process, we need to clearly show how it makes things 10x better than the current approach.

 We don't have lengthy approvals processes or a formalized chain of command; instead we collaborate as a tight-knit network where anyone can ask about and contribute to anything.